How to Flatten JSON Arrays Online: A Complete Guide to Depth Control, Nested Structures, and Output Formatting

 Can I flatten an array nested inside a JSON object?

 The tool expects the top-level input to be an array.
-If your array is inside an object (e.g., {"data": [1, [2, 3]]}), extract the array value first, flatten it, then place it back into the object.
-You can use complementary tools like the wtools.com JSON text extractor to help isolate the array.
+If your array is inside an object (e.g., {"data": [1, [2, 3]]}), pull the array value out first, flatten it, then put it back into the object.
+You can use the wtools.com JSON text extractor to help isolate the array.

 Is my data safe when using this tool?